 This course examines theories and interactions of race, ethnicity, gender, and multiculturalism.
-It will include historical, legal, social, and political aspects of the multicultural and international influence on the development of national morals and values.
-Offered spring on ground.
+It will include historical, legal, social, and political aspects of the

 SOS 3350 Research and Writing in the Social Sciences

 This course examines the principles of social science research design, data collection, analysis, writing, and the ethical issues in research.
 Emphasis on the historical method is included.
 Offered every fall on ground.